Abilities

 Stop for a moment and think about what you are projecting.
 Use personas and how they perceive you.
 This is a personal website, so this place is about you and you only.
 This section can be read by your future recruiter, your stalkers, your friends, random passersby.

-The person described below is the one I face every day when I wake up and face my mirror.
+The person described below is the one I face every day when I see myself in the proverbial mirror.
 These are things I genuinely believe I am projecting.

 Ambitious and driven at my core, I wish for my dream projects to come true.
 Let’s be realistic: I cannot change the whole planet, but my overall impact can be positive nonetheless.
 I lead by example and encourage people to do better with themselves and others.
 I go through things so that other people don’t have to.